pumptoken/Pumptoken/README.md

 This is  a web app that shows coin supply, blockchain transactions and balances.
-Capable of … …adding to balances and performing register/purchase transactions
+Capable of … …adding to balances and performing register/purchase transactions  and bot api integration with other platform(Telegram and Mobile App)